delta10/kubernetes-performance/README.md

 - Control plane: measure API-responsiveness and pod startup time.
 - Workers: measure performance of CPU, memory, network, local disks and persistent volumes.

+Download the latest release from the [Releases page](https://gitlab.com/delta10/kubernetes-performance/-/releases).

 ## Control plane

 The control plane performance is measured by saturating the cluster with pods and measuring the pod startup time.
 The number of pods is specified with `--replicas`.
 This can be used to determine if a cluster adheres to the [SLA as specified by the Kubernetes project](https://kubernetes.io/blog/2015/09/kubernetes-performance-measurements-and/):